Payment entry transactions

 Notes P/R risk closing

-This last step is used to manage the posting of notes payable/receivable in particular for the Spanish or Portuguese legislations.
-Regardless of the legislation, this last step is used to generate an extra posting step from the Notes P/R risk closing function.
+Use this last step to manage the posting of notes payable/receivable, especially for the Spanish or Portuguese legislations.
+Regardless of the legislation, you can use this last step to generate an extra posting step from the Notes P/R risk closing function.

 The journal entry group must be defined.